 1. Using Third-Party Apps

-There are many third-party apps like Karabiner Elements, Keyboard Locker, and Lockey that help you manage your Mac’s keyboard while leaving the display running.
+There are many third-party apps like Karabiner Elements, Keyboard Locker, and Lockey that help you lock and unlock keyboard on mac while leaving the display running.
 Downloading these apps is ideal in case you want to watch a video without needing a keyboard.

 However, these apps might stop working after the Mac system updates.
 So, if you’re unable to lock the keyboard after the update, you’ll have to find a new app to use.
 Here’s how you can lock your keyboard with the help of a third-party app.